 Digestive processes in fish aren't well known as in mammals, although the data obtained in fish so far show that the digestive enzymes studied are qualitatively similar to those observed in other vertebrates.
 A comparative study of the activity of digestive proteolytic enzymes and amylase can reveal the capacity of different species to use protein and carbohydrates (Hidalgo et al., 1999).
-Chan et al. (2004) mentioned that the activity of α -amylase follows a pattern influenced more by phylogeny than by diet in prickleback fishes.
-On contrary, Fernandez et al. (2001) pointed out that the adaptations of the digestive system of different species (Pagrus pagrus, Pagellus erytrhinus, Pagellus bogaraveo, Boops boops and Diplodus annularis) exhibit closer correlation with their diet rather than on their taxonomic category.
-This has also confirmed by results of Kuzmina (1996) which indicate that changes in digestive enzyme activity is affected by feeding behaviour and biochemical composition of food.
+Chan et al. (2004) mentioned that the activity of $\alpha$ -amylase follows a pattern influenced more by phylogeny than

 Figure 1.
-Specific activity of α -amylase (A), α -amylase activity per body weight (B) and soluble protein (C) in the gut extract of the Common carp Cyprinus carpio (omnivorous), Bunny Barbus sharpeyi (herbivorous) and Shilik Aspius vorax (carnivorous) collected from Garma river (Gr) and Marine Science Center ponds (MSCp), means with different superscripts are significantly different (P<0.01).
+Specific activity of $\alpha$ -amylase (A), $\alpha$ -amylase activity per body weight (B) and soluble protein (C) in the gut extract of the Common carp Cyprinus carpio (omnivorous), Bunny Barbus sharpeyi (herbivorous) and Shilik Aspius vorax (carnivorous) collected from Garma river (Gr) and Marine Science Center ponds (MSCp), means with different superscripts are significantly different (P<0.01).